wellplayed/wptlhearthstone/README.md

  - 1 week playoff

-##Team vs Team Match Format
+##Team vs Team: Match Format
  - Team vs team
  - Each match is Best of 5 sets
+ - Each set is a Best of 5 games between two players
  - The 4th set is always played, even if the same team wins first 3 sets
  - 5th set is only played if a winner has not been determined

- - Each set is a Best of 5 games between two players
+####Class Immunities
+ - Teams will alternate selecting one class per set that is immune to bans
+ - First immunity pick is selected randomly
+ - There is no immunity for the 5th set

-###Player vs Player Set
+###Player vs Player: Set Format
  - Each player has 3 decks of 3 different classes
  - Winner keeps the same deck between games
  - Losers pick a new deck
+ - Oppopnent deck lists are not revealed before the set

+####Class Bans During
- - Each player gets 1 class ban
+ - Players get 1 class ban per set
- - Classes can be banned after a game loss
+ - Players may use their ban after losing a game
+ - Players may ban any class except the immune class

 ##Tournament Format
 ###Swiss rounds